Last Updated on April 28, 2023 by Dee

 Scanning an artwork has less room for error, and the final PDF scan will usually be of a high quality which means your prints will be too (especially if you are going to be printing them the same size as the original or smaller).

-Scanning provides a blur-free precise reproduction of an artwork.
+Scanning provides a blur-free precise reproduction of an artwork – so that you can easily create the illusion of depth in art!

-The only issue with scanning your artwork is that if you are doing it at home, the painting may often be too large to fit on the scanner bed.
+The only issue with scanning your artwork is that the painting may often be too large to fit on the scanner bed if you are doing it at home.

 There are two things you can do to solve this issue:

-Scan your artwork in sections and then stitch it together in photoshop, or take it to a professional printer to scan it on a larger scanner bed.
+Scan your artwork in sections and then stitch it together in photoshop, or take it to a print company to scan it on a larger scanner bed.

 How to Photograph Art for Prints.